-- HACS has requested additional Tenant Protection Vouchers for the replacement of SAC approved disposed properties. - HACS has applied for a CHAP for Housing Authority properties and will leverage the RAD properties through public and private partnerships - HACS continues to evaluate the current remaining inventory to identify the best housing opportunities
+- HACS received additional Tenant Protection Vouchers for the replacement of SAC approved disposed properties. - HACS received a CHAP for Housing Authority properties and will leverage the RAD properties through public and private partnerships. - HACS continues to evaluate the current remaining inventory to identify the best housing opportunities.